-Yes, but under the Obama administration the US government is easing up on restrictions for visiting Cuba.
-Certain organizations likes school groups, choirs, religious orgs, etc may be granted special visas to visit.
-This is how Jay-Z and Beyonce went legally.
-They went with a Museum Foundation and their trip was tailored to meet certain education requirements.
+In a word – yes.
+It has been an everchanging restriction since Obama took office in the US and started easing up on restrictions for visiting Cuba.
+Obama allowed 12 legal categories for travel to Cuba.
+One of these, called “people to people” trips, granted special visas to groups like school groups, choirs, religious orgs, etc. This is how Jay-Z and Beyonce famously visited Cuba legally.
+They went with a museum foundation and their trip was tailored to meet certain education requirements.

 Click here!
 A Must Read For All Americans!